The 2nd Edition of the AMERICAN SEPHARDI MUSIC FESTIVAL Session: October 4th, 7th, and 8th 2018

-The Festival is being headline by Renan Koen, a Sephardi classical pianist who is coming from Turkey to perform three distinct repertoires of Sephardic and original Holocaust music.
+The Festival is being headlined by Renan Koen, a Sephardi classical pianist who is coming from Turkey to perform three distinct repertoires of Sephardic and original Holocaust music.
 Her ensemble is composed of some of the finest Turkish musicians.

 ASMF is being presented by The American Sephardi Federation on October 4 at the Kehila Kedosha Janina Synagogue and Museum (280 Broome Street, New York City), as well as on the 7th and 8th of October at The Center for the Jewish History (15 W 16th Street, New York City).

 « Last year’s first edition of the festival was a smash hit with some of the greats of Sephardi music: Gerard Edery, Francoise Atlan, Itamar Borochov.
 This year, I decided to divide the festival into several sessions in order to keep the experience of this unique festival all year long!
 This first session stars artists such as Renan Koen (from Turkey!), Adam Maalouf, the New York Andalus Ensemble, Lara Bello, and Yemen Blues.
 This large variety from the ancient to the modern showcases perfectly the diversity of culture throughout the Greater Sephardic diaspora.
 I am deeply honored to bring this unforgettable experience to you." said Serero, Artistic Director and Producer of the Festival.